TickleThePanda/carpe-dm/src/view/campaigns/the-vanquished/chapters/chapter-denaura.md

 The family of Perthana own a large amount of the land.

-## Approaching Renaura
+## Approaching Denaura

 > You're following the road south towards the city, through the forest
 > in the foothills of the mountain.
 The ground is icy and a thin layer
 > of snow covers the road.
 Most of the trees are bare.

 > The forest clears after a few miles, showing the bare foothills
-> surrounding the City of Renaura which is a few miles away.
+> surrounding the City of Denaura which is a few miles away.
 Though most
 > of the city is hidden from you by the surrounding valley, you can see
 > the familiar sight of the scarred city walls and a few of the taller
 > buildings that are in the lower parts of the city.
 The city gate is